princid/princid/README.md

 Here are some ideas to get you started: -->
 ## 👨🏻‍💻 &nbsp;About Me
 <!--    <summary>Click Here to know more...</summary> -->
-Quite simple & energetic Frontend Developer with an eye for detail, a passion for design, and a love for creating seamless user experiences.
+Quite simple & energetic **Frontend Developer** with an eye for detail, a passion for design, and a love for creating seamless user experiences.
 I strive for perfection in every design, and I'm always eager to learn new skills and stay ahead of the latest industry trends.
 My ability to work in a team, think outside the box, and deliver results makes me a valuable asset to any organization.
 I'm here to build something great.
 I would love to connect with like-minded people to build something great together!
    <br>
    <br>

-- 🔭 I’m currently working on a Cricket Related mobile app in React-Native for fun.
+- 🔭 I’m currently working on a Cricket Related mobile app in **React-Native** for fun.
-- 🌱 I’m currently learning React-Native mobile app development from [Meta](https://www.coursera.org/learn/react-native-course).
+- 🌱 I’m currently learning **React-Native mobile app development** from [**Meta**](https://www.coursera.org/learn/react-native-course).
 - 👯 I’m open to collaborating on Front-end projects / UI design projects / React-Native-based projects.
-- 💬 You can reach me at [LinkedIn.](https://www.linkedin.com/in/princid/)
+- 💬 You can reach me at [**LinkedIn**.](https://www.linkedin.com/in/princid/)
-- ⚡ Fun fact: I love gradient colors.😉
+- ⚡ Fun fact : I ❤ **gradient colors**.😉
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->